+UNIT 2, EXERCISE 5.1

+PART A

-Describe your current study area at home-the good, the bad, the ugly.
+Describe yo our current study area at home-the good, the bad, the ugly.
 Be thorough.

+PART B

-Read what the experts advise in the article How to Make a Study Space and list as many ways you think you can realistically improve, change, (or start over...) your study area.
-Remember, you might not have the advantage of a whole room, or even a corner of a room, but there are still some changes you can make to create a more effective study environment.
-Take notes from the article for each of the "Parts" of an effective study area featured, as well as the "Tips" at the end.
+realistically whole room study envir the experts advise in the article How to Make a Study Space and list as many ways you think you can improve, change, (or start over) your study area.
+Remember, you might not have the advantage of a n, or even a corner of a room, but there are still some changes you can make to create a more effective comment.
+Take notes from the article for each of the "Parts" of an effective study area featured, as well at the end.
 Organize your list, titled "How I Could Improve My Study Area," like this:

 Part 1:

 Part 2:

 Part 3: